bmarsh9/spate/index.md

 Spate currently supports "API", "FORM", and "CRON" Triggers.
 A trigger is "how" the Workflow is executed.
 For example, if your Workflow contains the "API" trigger, then users can visit a API endpoint to start the Workflow.
 "FORM" trigger shows a custom UI-based form.
 The "CRON" trigger executes every X minutes and runs your Workflow.
 These three triggers will support the majority of your Workflows.

 Users can add Operators to your Workflow and also edit the code.
 Everything is in "python" code.
 So if you understand Python, you can easily update/edit/add new Operators for your business process.
+Official operators can be viewed [here](https://github.com/bmarsh9/spate-operators)

 ### Getting Started